REVIEW: 10211 Grand Emporium

 GG still the best modular model, but GE wins in a landslide when it comes to part selection.
 So AFOL/MOC friendly!

-BARNES & NOBLE / STARBUCKS STORE - Please support my Cuusoo Project!
+Barnes and Noble & Starbucks - Thanks for supporting my Cuusoo Project!
 Reading (and coffee) is fundamental for minifigs!

 Posted 03 March 2010 - 10:16 PM